scaleway/serverless-examples/containers/terraform-triggers/README.md

 echo "Go to $(terraform output --raw cockpit_logs_private_container) to see private container logs in cockpit"
 ```

-And you should be able to see the "Hello World!" messages there.
+You should be able to see the "Hello World!" messages there.

-You can then modify `docker/python/server.py` (or `docker/go/server.go`) as you want and run `terraform apply` to deploy the modified container.
+Finally, you can modify `docker/python/server.py` (or `docker/go/server.go`) as you wish and run `terraform apply` to redeploy the new version of the container.

 ## Cleanup